 If you want to go down the natural, homemade route, make a paste with 1/2 cup of bicarbonate of soda and 3 tablespoons of water.
 Lather it on the inside of the oven, including the crevices and corners, and leave it for at least ten hours, ideally overnight.

-Once that is done, spray a cloth with white vinegar and wipe of the paste - you should find the grease comes off easily.
+Once that is done, spray a cloth with white vinegar and wipe off the paste - you should find the grease comes off easily.
 You can also use a metal spatula or scraper to get rid of stubborn debris.

 The shelves and trays

 There are several ways of effectively cleaning the oven shelves.
-You could soak them in warm water and dish soap for at least 30 minutes, then scrub them with a sponge until residue and grease has disappeared.
+You could soak them in warm water and dish soap for at least 30 minutes, then scrub them with a sponge until residue and grease have disappeared.
 Alternatively, if they fit, you can put most oven trays and shelves in the dishwasher.